arquinn/arquinn.github.io/_teaching/cse231_fall22_syllabus.md

 title: CSE 231
 term: Fall
 description: Advanced Operating Systems
-year: 2021-2022
+year: 2022-2023
 category: syllabus
 ---

 CSE 231 will introduce students to research in operating systems (OS).
-To this end, we will perform a detailed study on the issues in operating systems design and implementation, with special focus on providing historical context for the research topics explored by the community today.
-After this course, you will be able to read, understand, contextualize, and apply concepts from operating systems research.
+To this end, we will issues in operating systems design and implementation, with special focus on providing historical context for the research topics explored by the community today.

 ## COVID-19 Information